priyankasharma972/Keep-Notes-App/README.md

 - This application allows users to upload a file(for any existing notes, pictures and so on).
 - This application displays the notes only for a logged in user(User Authenticaion via Auth0).
 - A user would have to authenticate in order to use an notes app.
-- A user will also get the notification for all the current session and the session id is stored in the database table.
-This is achieved using web socket
+- A user will also get the notification for the current session and the session id is stored in the database table.
+- An id will be shown once the user connects to the websocket:- with below `wscat -c wss://86gz9t29pj.execute-api.us-east-1.amazonaws.com/dev`

 ## Codebase